dortania/OpenCore-Install-Guide/installation/installation-process.md

     ◦ If that does not work - you can type bash UnPlugged.command

-# UnPlugged.command Steps (Don't worry about these unless you followed the alternate method!)
+# UnPlugged.command Steps (Don't worry about these unless you followed the alternate method)

     The script will list any detected Install macOS [version].app directories - select the one that matches the intended OS version to install (in most cases there will only be one detected)
     The script should auto-detect the required files - but if it does not, it will prompt for the path to them here